 Higher education researchers assert that the central role of postsecondary instructors is to contribute to the development of the "whole student".
 This encompasses not only their academic knowledge and skill acquisition, but also their overall health and well-being.
 Positive well-being is related not only to physical, social, and psychological health, but it also influences learning effectiveness and student success.

-To learn more about the determinants of well-being in the learning evironment, check the resources below:
+To learn more about the determinants of well-being in the learning evironment, check the PDF resources below:

 - The determinants of well-being